AnanyaMujoo/Qbit23642/README.md

 ## Qbit 23642 Official Repository

-This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.
+This repository contains the code of team Qbit 23642 for the CENTERSTAGE (2023-2024) competition season.